-Regular employment of casual employees, including who were unable to become regular employees during difficult times for job-seekers, will be promoted through utilization of consistent support and assistance systems.
+Regular employment of casual employees, particularly older ones (age 25-39) who were unable to become regular employees during difficult times for job-seekers, will be promoted through utilization of consistent support and assistance systems.

 When necessary, the same staff member will provide assistance to a job-seeker from the stage of employment consultation and referrals until the person finds and gets settled in a job.